SiliconLabs/wiseconnect/examples/snippets/wireless_test/readme.md

 The application can be configured to suit your requirements and development environment.

-- The application uses the default configurations as provided in the **wifi_commands.c** and the user can choose to configure these parameters as needed.
+- The application uses the default configurations as provided in the **wifi_commands.c** and you can choose to configure these parameters as needed.

 > **Note** :